What is SaaS Management? A Detailed Guide

 Spend visibility will also reveal your stack's free apps that resulted from shadow IT.
 You can track app usage and consolidate the free license into paid licenses.

-Lack of efficient governance and controlled access leads to shadow IT, and business owners need centralized control to manage SaaS subscriptions and shared access.
+Lack of efficient governance and controlled access can lead to shadow IT in the organization.
+Thus, business owners must implement centralized control to manage SaaS subscriptions and shared access.

 How do I create a SaaS management strategy?